 Laptop Backpacks

 Messenger bags can provide a more urban aesthetic than a traditional backpack; they also offer more accessibility while on the go.
-Regarding traveling or commuting, the best messenger bags are often up for the challenge with their laptop-specific pockets and other organizational features.
+Regarding traveling or commuting, messenger bags are often up for the challenge with their laptop-specific pockets and other organizational features.
 If you need to access your items on the fly, opting for a messenger bag that you can seamlessly pull to your front and dip into will suit your fancy.

 If your vacation plans involve a lot of hiking, biking, or other outdoor activities, a more rugged daypack might be a good option for you.
 Some of our favorite daypacks have versatile designs that make them perfect for both urban and remote environments, while others have more structure and features that are geared toward outdoor use.